RajatJangra2653/ai-developer/Labs/lab-03.md

 ## Task 2: Create and import the Time Plugin

-In this task, you will explore different flow types in Azure AI Foundry by creating and importing the Time Plugin to enhance the app's functionality.
+In this task, you will explore different flow types in Microsoft Foundry by creating and importing the Time Plugin to enhance the app's functionality.

 <details>
 <summary><strong>Python</strong></summary>